NasserAlzughaibi93/watsonxdata-java-sdk/README.md

-# lakehouse-java-sdk
+# watsonxdata-java-sdk
-This is used for lakehouse Java SDK
+This is used for Watsonx.data Java SDK